allsiknowis/Dog-Breed-Classifier/README.md

 `report.html:` An HTML file of the *dog_app* notebook.

-`train_classifier.py:` A Python file used for training a classification model on dog images, saving the best weights found during fitting, and saving the model trained model to a .json file.
+`train_classifier.py:` A Python file used for training a classification model on dog images, saving the best weights found during fitting, and saving the trained model to a .json file.

 `run_server.py:` A Python file used for running a web server and predicting a dog breed for a supplied image file using the model trained in *train_classifier.py*